THE CHARLBURY SOCIETY

 .
 How did they earn a living?

-After four years of hard work, the project is in its final stages.
+The project is now in its final stages.
 The documents cover three centuries, from the 1550s to 1857, and offer a fascinating glimpse into changing social conditions and expectations over these years.
 The documents should form an invaluable resource for historical research into the history of the town.
 Through their work, some members of the group have started their own research into some of the families who lived here, into old maps and field names and other topics which have caught their interest.